CoronaCards/sample-android-ChildView/README.md

 # Setup

-The sample expects the Corona .jar files to be placed in app/libs and the Corona .so files to be placed in app/src/main/jniLibs.
+The sample expects the `CoronaCards.aar` file to be placed in app/libs.

 See [CoronaCards Setup (Android)](http://docs.coronalabs.com/coronacards/android/project.html) for more info.